Bal sabha boost confidence in children and reinforce positive life-long behaviour

 Photograph by Ananta Tudu

-Ananta Tudu, 57, is the Secretary of the VDC.
-He says that he was pleased to see children from his village, for the very first time, participate in the General Body Meeting (GBM) held in the village and set an example by placing their demands for cricketing gear and equipment.
-Earlier, only adult members of the village community attended the GBM and these issues of the children were often not discussed in the meetings.
-Through the Bal Sabha, children are being encouraged to participate in the village meetings so that they can become a part of the development process of the village from a very young age itself and gradually be groomed into future leaders of the community.
+Ananta Tudu, 57, Secretary of the VDC, says that he was pleased to see children from his village, for the very frst time, participate in the General Body Meeting (GBM) held in the village and set an example by placing their demands for cricketing gear and equipment.
+Earlier, only adult members of the village community attended the GBM, and issues of the children were often not discussed in the meetings.
+Through the Bal Sabha, children are encouraged to participate in the village meetings so that they can become a part of the development process of the village from a very young age itself and gradually be groomed into future leaders of the community.

-Teacher Rambhabati Tanti, 46, teaches children at the Prathamika Bidyalaya in Asanbani village.
-She says the children regularly attend classes and conduct themselves well in contrast to what they had been to in the past.
-Children come to school in clean uniforms and cut their nails regularly.
-She says she has started noticing the children greet elders with folded hands when they cross their paths.
-She feels that having a group where children interact with other children, indulge in recreational activities, and read story books and comics, has helped them become more confident and responsible individuals.
+It has created visible differences in the classroom transactions too.
+Rambhabati Tanti, 46, teacher at the Prathamika Bidyalaya in Asanbani village says children’s attendance in the school has improved.
+She feels that having a group where children get to interact with other children, indulge in recreational activities, and read story books and comics, has helped them become more confident and responsible individuals.

 Children reading the story books from the mobile library.